ChatBaseSDK/PHP-ChatBaseSDK/README.md

 20. Message emoji, Text, Image, Sticker.
 21. Delete conversation, unsend all your messages, edit conversation title and get all info about the conversation.
 22. Create group conversation with your followings.
-23. Change admin (if you're an admin), leave group, remove member, change group avatar, add members and get more info about the group.
+23. Change group admin (if you're an admin), leave group, remove member, change group avatar, add members and get more info about the group.
 24. Bookmark the post if you liked it.
 25. Make a user favourite if you like him/her.
 26. Create a group with your followings.